rks101/rks101/README.md

 🌱 I started these repositories for solving problems one para at a time.

-✨ Share, cite, or reference these pages - the homepage or a specific repo.
+✨ Please share, cite, or reference these pages - the homepage or a specific repo.

 > @misc{rks101,
   author = {rks},